mleroi/mlr-web-services/README.md

 mlr-web-services
 ================

-WordPress plugins that allows to handle JSON web services (REST or customized)
+WordPress plugin that allows to handle JSON web services (REST or customized)